pradeephubgit/appsignal-docs/source/nodejs/installation.html.md

 Please follow the [installation guide](/guides/new-application.html) first, when adding a new application to AppSignal.

-## Installing Appsignal for Node.js
+## Installing AppSignal for Node.js

 First, [sign up](https://appsignal.com/users/sign_up) for an AppSignal account and run our automated install tool, which will install `@appsignal/nodejs` and any relevant integrations to your project: